snewell/bdb/README.md

 a friend (available in the bottom of this readme) and is unlikely to be maintained.

+bdp (Big Dynamic Pipelines) is another function that provides a pipeline of function calls where the results of each function are passed to the next.
+The result of the final function is returned to the original caller.

 ## Building
 Because the library contains only a single header it can be installed by copying `bdb.h` to an appropriate location (i.e., an include directory).